2,000 sugar workers lose their jobs

 Most of the Ismailis in Portugal still live in the capital, where they first settled, but there are faithful scattered all over the country, with community centres and places of worship in Seixal, Oeiras, Porto, Faro and Portimão.

-Ismailis can pray in mosques, but Sunnis and non-believers cannot participate in Ismailis prayer meetings.
+Ismailis can pray in mosques, but Sunnis and non-believers cannot participate in Ismaili prayer meetings.
 Only those who accept the Aga Khan as the Imam of the time and undertake the bai’at, or baptism, and swear loyalty and fidelity, can attend these.
 The guidelines that the prince preaches in his meetings with the community cannot be revealed to outsiders.

 Ismailis do not pray five times a day like Sunni Muslims, but have three mandatory daily prayer sessions.
 At the Ismaili Centre in Lisbon, the last two of these prayers are made by the assembled congregation, chaired by a minister of worship.
 Under a portrait of prince Aga Khan, believers pray barefoot, with the elderly or sick sitting on benches facing Mecca.

 Riaz Issa, 53, owner of the Partyland store chain and a member of the Ismaili Centre management committee, is one of the few of his generation married to a Catholic.
 The Ismaili Centre has been the venue for many marriages, although Ismaili marriage is not a sacrament, as it is among Catholics.
-Riaz Issa says that “there is a blessing, a prayer” led by a minister after the civil union, which is the only one recognized in Portuguese law.
+Riaz Issa says that “there is a blessing, a prayer” led by a minister after the civil union, which is the only one recognised in Portuguese law.

 But the situation is changing.
 “Today there is more and more openness, and more mixed marriages involving Portuguese Ismailis”, he says.
 The Ismaili faith allows inter-faith marriages, with no need to convert to Islam.
 But pressure to marry within the community is still there.
 Anthropologist Bastos explains: “They prefer to marry within the community because it helps to ensure their specificity.
 They want to integrate, but do not want to be assimilated.”